 Exploration of the high temperature phase evolution of electrochemically modified Sc2(WO4)3 via potassium discharge

-The electrochemical modification of Sc2(WO4)3 via activation as an electrode against potassium metal is investigated, as well as the subsequent thermal evolution of activated Sc2(WO4)3.
-Upon discharge to 0.01 V versus K/K+, Sc2(WO4)3 delivers a capacity of 132 mAh g-1.
+The activation of Sc2(WO4)3 via electrochemical discharge against potassium metal is investigated, as well as the subsequent thermal evolution of Sc2(WO4)3.
 On subsequent heating from 100 to 623 K the discharged electrode exhibits essentially the same thermal expansion as that of the pure powder.
-Between 673 and 973 K a trigonal K2WO4-type phase (P-3m1) is formed.
-Variable-temperature X-ray diffraction data indicates that upon heating from 923 K - 1023 K, this phase has a thermal expansion coefficient of -1.90(10) x 10-4 K-1.
+Between 673 and 973 K a trigonal K2WO4-type phase (Pm1) is formed.
+Variable-temperature X-ray diffraction data indicates that upon heating from 923 K–1023 K, this phase has a thermal expansion coefficient of −1.90(10) × 10−4 K−1.